Thursday, March 23, 2023

 After three agonizing hours of mud slinging the hearing came to a conclusion.

-Karli told me she didn’t know what to expect.
-The lies told by the duo seemed damaging, but I had to believe that the fact Karen and Lisa stood up and did what was right would be the game changer.
+Carolyn told me she didn’t know what to expect.
+The lies told by the duo seemed damaging, but I believed that since Carolyn and Lori did the right thing, the tables were turned in my favor.

 We met at a Conoco store and discussed the events that had taken place.
 She told me that the atmosphere was bizarre at the paper after the hearing, but it usually was.
 She said no one spoke about it and went on about their business.